bcit-ltc/infrastructure-documentation/docs/1_workflow-details/deployment-packages.md

 ## LTC `generic-dev` deployment package

 When the [default GitLab ci/cd pipeline](https://issues.ltc.bcit.ca/-/snippets/60) is first used in your project, it deploys a `generic-dev` package that demonstrates how the deployment package works.
-If you create an issue, a merge request, and a branch, the pipeline deploys the `generic-dev` deployment package to your `dev` cluster.
+If you create an issue, a merge request, and a branch, the pipeline deploys the `generic-dev` deployment package to the `review` cluster.
 To view it, click on the `View App` button in the merge request.

 !!! tip "Create a Deployment Package for your project"